paulosevero/lamp_laxus/README.md

 ## How to Cite

+The complete manuscript presenting Lamp and Laxus can be found at IEEE Xplore ([link here](https://ieeexplore.ieee.org/document/9707816)).

+You can cite our paper with the following reference:
-Souza, Paulo S., Tiago C. Ferreto, Fábio D. Rossi, and Rodrigo N. Calheiros.
+> Souza, Paulo S., Tiago C. Ferreto, Fábio D. Rossi, and Rodrigo N. Calheiros.
 "Location-Aware Maintenance Strategies for Edge Computing Infrastructures."
 IEEE Communications Letters (2022).